Childrens Disability Benefits

 Can Grandchildren Receive Dependents' Benefits?

 It is possible for grandchildren or step-grandchildren to receive dependents benefits if a grandparent is collecting SSDI.
-In order to receive these dependents benefits, all of the following must be true:
+To receive these dependents benefits, all of the following must be true:

 •The parents of the grandchild must be deceased or disabled.